Los Angeles Aiki Kai

 A Brief History

-Founded in 1956, Los Angeles Aiki Kai is the oldest Aikido Dojo on the United States mainland.
+Founded in 1956, the Los Angeles Aiki Kai is the first Aikido dojo established on the United States mainland.

-Our Chief Instructor is Robert Ishibashi, 6th Dan.
+Our Chief Instructor is Robert Ishibashi Shihan, 6th Dan.

 The Mizukami Dojo is named after Chief Instructor Daniel Mizukami Sensei who's dedication and passion for Aikido and the students of Los Angeles Aiki Kai spanned more than 55 years.